So, I want you to picture something for a second.

 All of a sudden, regardless of what people are doing in the chat, the chaos ceases in order to spam emotes in reaction to what happened.
 It’s like as if no matter whether they love Artour, hate Artour, want to pay money to insult Artour with his donation text-to-speech bot, they can at least appreciate crazy-ass shit happening in front of them with a talented person behind the controls.

 That is what hooked me to this.
-The premise of someone broadcasting themselves contrary to what is popular or successful, opening themselves up to a torrent of hate and insults and people telling him to kill himself for missing a last-hit, and still managing to just pick and choose moments to slam the door shut on opponents.
+The premise of someone broadcasting themselves contrary to what is popular or successful, opening themselves up to a torrent of hate and insults and people telling him to kill himself for missing a last-hit, and still managing to just pick and choose moments to slam the door shut.
 Sure, sometimes it doesn’t work out, but the ability to not be broken by that environment is astounding to me.

 Perhaps that’s what draws people to him; maybe it’s just people not getting burnt out on the concept yet.
 All I know is that it’s very easy to let yourself be sucked in — it’s like deciding to jump in a mosh pit for the first time.
 You’re there for a reason, and if you don’t give yourself to the experience, you’re probably going to be disappointed.

 I have no idea about whether there’s this person who’s been shoved into a position of prominence and has somehow managed to keep their ego relatively intact, whether it’s a grand act to pander to preconceptions, or whether, at the end of the day, he’s just a loser.